geowarin/smux/.junie/guidelines.md

 - Write explicit check against `null` and `undefined`, do not rely on truthiness.
 - Exports must include file extension.
 - prefer interfaces to types.
+- always add brackets after if statements and for loops
+- Use descriptive variable names without being too lengthy

 Notes for Junie